senujalinal/HIT140-FIFA-WC2026-Analysis/README.md

 python3 run_all.py
 ```

 The workflow writes cleaned tables and statistical summaries to `outputs/`.
-That directory is reproducible and is not committed.
+That directory is reproducible .
 Each analysis also refreshes the presentation-ready chart stored in its member folder.

 To refresh the source snapshot before re-running the analysis: